A Theoretical Survey on Foundation Models

-In addition to purely theoretical analysis, some studies focus on detecting hallucinations \citep{dhuliawala2023chain,chen2024inside,huang2024opera}.
-These approaches have achieved notable empirical performance and have provided some interpretable insights into the underlying causes of hallucination, contributing to a more practical understanding of the issue.
-Among them, one line of researchers focuses on asking similar questions and then evaluating the self-consistency of those responses (if tradeoff then at least one hallucination respond) \citep{wang2022self,shi2022natural,cohen2023lm,dhuliawala2023chain}.
+In addition to purely theoretical analysis, some studies focus on empirical understanding hallucinations \cite{dhuliawala2023chain,chuang2023dola,chen2024inside,huang2024opera,zheng2024novo}.
+These approaches also contribute to the the reason of hallucition, from the view of when hallucination is likely to occur and what cause less hallucination.
+Methods that mitigating hallucination in inference stage can be divided into 3 parts: evaluating self-consistency, modifying logits, and including other knowledge.

+Firstly, it is shown that self-consistency of FMs are highly related to hallucination \cite{wang2022self,shi2022natural,cohen2023lm,dhuliawala2023chain}.
 Their success shows that when FMs hallucinate, they may just not know what is right.

-Another line of researchers focuses on extracting hallucination-relative information from FMs' output logits \citep{chen2024inside,huang2024opera}. \citep{chen2024inside} show that eigenvalues of responses’ covariance matrix can be a metric for detecting hallucination.
+Another line of researchers focuses on extracting hallucination-relative information from FMs' output logits \cite{chen2024inside,huang2024opera,chuang2023dola,zheng2024novo}. \cite{chen2024inside} show that eigenvalues of responses’ covariance matrix can be a metric for detecting hallucination.
 In details, define $Z=[z_1,\cdots,z_K]\in\mathbb{R}^{d\times K}$ as the embedding matrix of different sentences, $J_d=I_d-\frac{1}{d}1_K1_K^T$ as the centering matrix where $1_K$ denotes the all-one column vector in $\mathbb{R}^K$.
 Then, the following metric

-represents the differential entropy in the sentence embedding space, thus outperforming existing uncertainty and consistency metrics. \citep{huang2024opera} show that knowledge aggregation patterns are highly related to hallucination.
+represents the differential entropy in the sentence embedding space, thus outperforming existing uncertainty and consistency metrics. \cite{huang2024opera} show that knowledge aggregation patterns are highly related to hallucination.
 These knowledge aggregation patterns own consistent high self-attention to other tokens.
 In detail, token $c$ satisfies

 is shown to be likely to cause hallucination, where $\sigma$ is the scale parameter.